Ashjha75/intPrep/JAVA/HIBERNATE/HIBERNATE.md

 }
 ```

-**Important @ManyToMany Specific Attributes**:
+**Key @ManyToMany Attributes**:
-- `@JoinTable`: Defines the join table structure:
+- `@JoinTable`: Defines the join table structure with appropriate columns and constraints
-  - `name`: Name of the join table
-  - `joinColumns`: Columns referring to the owning side entity
-  - `inverseJoinColumns`: Columns referring to the non-owning side entity
 - `uniqueConstraints`: Ensures no duplicate relationships
-  - `foreignKey`/`inverseForeignKey`: Names and customizes the foreign key constraints

-- `@MapKeyColumn`: For Map collections, specifies the map key column
-- `@MapKeyJoinColumn`: For entity-based map keys
-- `@MapKeyEnumerated`/`@MapKeyTemporal`: For enum or temporal map keys

 **Interview Answer**: "A @ManyToMany relationship connects entities where each can be related to multiple instances of the other.
 For example, Students can enroll in multiple Courses, and each Course can have multiple Students.
-It requires a join table in the database that contains foreign keys to both entities.
-The @JoinTable annotation configures this table, including its name, foreign key columns, and constraints.
-For optimal performance, it's important to use LAZY fetching and consider using helper methods to maintain both sides of the relationship consistently.
-Hibernate provides additional annotations like @MapKeyColumn for mapping Maps and @OrderBy for controlling collection ordering."
+It requires a join table with foreign keys to both entities.
+Helper methods maintain bidirectional relationship consistency."

 ### 4. Self-Referencing Relationship